 Now you need to be very careful and judicious when deploying your troops.

 Detachments -These units represent minor numbers of troops.
 They use the same size block as a regular infantry division, but they only have one attack die and can only take one hit.

 Their primary purpose is Fog of War (they look like a full division), but they also make good speed bumps (the enemy has to stop and attack them), and they can flank an enemy.

 Baggage Trains, Retreats, and Detachments, really bring the game into its own.
 They are a great addition because they make for difficult decisions and deep strategy without adding complicated rules.
 Baggage Trains are a real exceptional breakthrough.
 As the defender, it is up to you to decide when and where you will make your stand.
 As the attacker, you ideally don’t want to deploy your bags until the defender has deployed his, or you risk outrunning your supply lines!
 Unfortunately, the combat results might leave you with a bunch of spent units, forcing you to deploy bags just to keep the initiative.

 Most battles are one day affairs that last about eight 90 minute turns.
 A game, coincidentally, should last about 90 minutes, per day.
-Capturing a Baggage Train is an automatic win, as is eliminating 50% an enemy’s army.
+Capturing a Baggage Train ends the game, and you win, though your victory may be pyrrhic.